stevenbischoff/College-Football-Comparisons/README.md

 $$ SSS(a, b) = 1 - \frac{D(a, b)}{max_{x, y \in T} D(x, y)},$$

-where $D$ is a Euclidean distance measure and $T$ is the set of all teams.
+where $D$ is a Euclidean distance metric and $T$ is the set of all teams.
+SSS ranges from 0 (dissimilar) to 1 (similar).
 The real work goes into defining a space where distances among teams can be measured.

 ### Defining a space